 From industrial manufacturing to autonomous vehicles, machine learning models are becoming increasingly embedded in our lives.
-Researchers are thus exploring pre-emptive ways to avoid harm from unexpected AI decisions when machine learning models are deployed to act in the real-world—an area of machine learning known as reinforcement learning (RL).
+Researchers are thus exploring pre-emptive ways to avoid harm from unexpected AI decisions made by machine learning models deployed in real-world situations—an area of machine learning known as reinforcement learning (RL).

 The work, which was principally conducted by Nanyang Technological University (NTU) graduate student Xinghua Qu and jointly overseen by Gupta and A*STAR’s Chief AI Scientist Yew-Soon Ong, focused on the performance of vision-based AI, which is likely to be critical for the safe use of AI in applications such as autonomous vehicles.

-Using six Atari video games, including the classic Pong game, the group simulated visual perturbations by altering a small number of pixels in selected frames in the game environment.
+Using six Atari video games, the classic game of Pong, the group simulated visual perturbations by altering a small number of pixels in selected frames in the game environment.
 They then examined how well the algorithm performed in the perturbed environment by measuring the 'accumulated reward,’ a barometer of how optimal an algorithm’s decisions are.

 “Most of the work has focused on achieving highly accurate AI or deep learning models,” Gupta said.
 “However, this vulnerability needs to be considered before these AI are put into operational use, to ensure the integrity and reliability of AI deployment.”